Key Points

 An example DPMO calculation for a drug administration process

-This translated to a sigma level of 3.67 and a defect rate of 1.5%.
+This translated to a Sigma Level of 3.67 and a defect rate of 1.5%.
 Nancy concluded this was a dismal result and unsatisfactory for a process as critical as drug administration.
 Working with Will, she identified which were the major mistakes using a Pareto Chart and formed a team of nurses, doctors, and pharmacists to significantly reduce the mistakes with a goal of zero mistakes.

 I’m sure if a meteor strikes your organization’s facility you will produce a defect.
 But is that realistic?
 When identifying potential defect types, keep the list manageable, and focus on those defects that could logically occur.
-Adding everything and anything will give you a false impression of the true underlying process quality.
+Adding everything and anything will give you a false impression of the underlying process quality.

 Be sure you look at a large enough sample size to allow an identified defect an opportunity to appear.

 Have a clear and measurable definition of what you are selecting as a defect.
-If you said that a possible defect for drug administration is wrong time, what exactly does that mean?
+If you said that a possible defect for drug administration is the wrong time, what exactly does that mean?
 Is it 5 minutes late?
 Is it administered within a one-hour range?
 Everyone needs to agree upon the definition.

-So, what is DPMO?
+So, What Is DPMO?

 DPMO is a mathematical calculation of the estimated quality of a process defined as the defects per million opportunities.